 PMBOK assumes that business case for the project, project approval and funding are handled outside of project boundaries.
 This is because need of the project are felt at program, portfolio or organizational levels.

-Primary outputs of initiating process group is creation and authorization of project charter, and identification of and data collection of project stakeholders.
+Primary outputs of initiating process group are creation and authorization of project charter, and identification of and data collection of project stakeholders.

 Planning process group

 This is where the path to project success is laid out.
-Planning process group contains processes to strategize management of project activities in each of the knowledge areas – scope, time, costs, quality, human resources, communication, risk, procurement, stakeholders.
-Planning documents from these areas are called as subsidiary plans and these are integrated into the project management plan along with baselines.
+The planning process group contains processes to strategize management of project activities in each of the knowledge areas – scope, time, costs, quality, human resources, communication, risk, procurement, stakeholders.
+Planning documents from these areas are called subsidiary plans and these are integrated into the project management plan along with baselines.

-You consult stakeholders to understand their requirements in planning phase.
-You turn these requirements into project scope.
-From this scope, create work breakdown structure, identify activities, understand dependencies amongst them, and estimate resources and costs required for each activities.
-Use all this information to create project schedule.
+You consult stakeholders to understand their requirements in the planning phase.
+You turn these requirements into the project scope.
+From this scope, create the work breakdown structure, identify activities, understand dependencies among them, and estimate resources and costs required for each activity.
+Use all this information to create the project schedule.

-Other important aspect of planning phase is coming up with project cost, and in turn the budget.
+Another important aspect of the planning phase is coming up with project costs and in turn the budget.
 You use activity level cost numbers from scheduling effort for this.

 If a part of the project is to be outsourced to a seller, then work out its planning part here.
-This includes ways of soliciting proposals, criteria for selecting sellers, rewarding contract and maintaining the relation in order to get required quality output from the seller.
+This includes ways of soliciting proposals, criteria for selecting sellers, rewarding the contract, and maintaining the relationship in order to get the required quality output from the seller.

-Primary outputs from planning process group are various subsidiary plans, project management plan, and baselines for cost, schedule and scope.
+Primary outputs from the planning process group are various subsidiary plans, project management plan, and baselines for cost, schedule, and scope.

 Executing process group

-This is where all the action takes place and as a project manager you spend most of your time.
+This is where all the action takes place and as a project manager, you spend most of your time.
 You put together a good project team and train them on necessary skills after assessing skill gaps.
-Measure performance of people and given them timely and constructive feedback.
+Measure the performance of people and give them timely and constructive feedback.
 Manage conflicts.
 Perform project work as per project plan.
-Let quality assurance team verify quality practices followed in the project.
-Many a times, things do not go as per plan.
+Let the quality assurance team verify quality practices followed in the project.
+Many times, things do not go as per plan.
 When that happens raise change requests.